datastaxdevs/workshop-streaming-game/README.md

 - Go to your Astra console, locate the "Create Streaming" button on the left and click on it
 - Set up a new Tenant (remember Pulsar has a multi-tenant architecture): call it `gameserver` and pick the provider/region you like.
 Hit "Create Tenant"
-- You'll shortly see the dashboard for your newly-created tenant.
-Go to the "Topics" tab to create a new one
+- You'll shortly see the dashboard for your newly-created Tenant.
+Go to the "Topics" tab to create a new one (we will stay in the "default" namespace)
-- In the "Topics" tab, click "Add Topic" and name it `worldupdates` (we stay in the "default" namespace; persistent = yes, partitioned = no).
+- In the "Topics" tab, click "Add Topic" and name it `worldupdates` (persistent = yes, partitioned = no).
 Click "Save" to confirm topic creation

 > Note: technically you can name your tenant, namespace and topic anything you want - but then you have to make sure the settings in your API code are changed accordingly.

-- <details><summary>Show me!</summary>
+- <details><summary>Show me the steps</summary>
     <img src="https://github.com/hemidactylus/drapetisca/raw/main/images/astra_create_streaming_topic.gif?raw=true" />
 </details>

 While we are at it, let's have a look at the information needed to connect to the topic from the API code.
-While still in the tenant dashboard, find the "Connect" tab and click on it.
+While still in the tenant dashboard, find the "Connect" tab and click on it: you will see a listing of "Tenant Details".
 You will later need the "Broker Service URL" and the "Token" values (the latter is hidden but can be copied nevertheless).

 Your topic is created almost in real-time, ready to receive and dispatch a stream of messages that will make your game work!